 STEP 3: CREATE A SUCCINCT e-LEARNING LESSON

 e-Learning doesn’t always require a mini lesson, but five to ten minutes of direct instruction from the teacher can help provide direction.
 If the task doesn’t require explicit instruction, we can record ourselves framing the task…explaining the what, the why, and how students will receive feedback.
+Direct instruction can last longer with older students, and it can also be extended if it’s chunked to include synchronous social interaction or skill application.

 It’s simple to use programs like Quicktime, YouTube (just make them unlisted, if you prefer), Screencastify, iMovie, Explain Everything, and Powtoon to create and house instructional videos.